inakivazquez/gymtonic/docs/soccer_single.md

 ### Description
 This environment represents a soccer pitch and an player (agent) that must learn to score a goal.
 The player and the ball appear at random positions on the field.
-GOAL DIRECTION?
+The goal dirction can be configured or selected randomly in each episode.

 ### Action Space
 The action space has two continuous dimenions.
 The first one [-1, 1] represents how to rotate the player (scaled to `math.pi/6`), the second, also in the range [-1, 1], represents the force to move in the forward direction where the player is oriented (negative values move backwards).

 ### Observation Space
-The state is an 7-dimensional vector representing:
+The state is an 8-dimensional vector representing:
 - The current orientation of the player
+- The current linear velocity of the player
 - Absolute position (x,y) of the player
-- Relative position (x,y) of the ball relative to the player
+- Relative position (x,y) of the ball from the player
-- Relative position (x,y) of the goal line relative to the player
+- Relative position (x,y) of the goal line from the player

 ### Rewards
 Rewards are distributed ass follows: